home-assistant/companion.home-assistant/docs/core/actions.md

 Colors should be in hex format and icons should be from the [mdi](https://materialdesignicons.com/) set.

-After saving these changes you will need to restart Home Assistant and then, in the Companion App, go to the Actions section of Companion App Configuration.
+After saving these changes you will need to restart Home Assistant and then, in the Companion App, go to the Actions section of the Companion App section of [Configuration](https://my.home-assistant.io/redirect/config/).
 It should sync automatically, but you can also pull-to-refresh to sync.

 When multiple servers are connected to the app there is no need to specify the `server` value in `configuration.yaml`, the app will automatically detect the origin of the action when imported.